nhartland/KL-divergence-estimators/templates/README.md

 Samples are drawn from various test distributions, and the estimated KL-divergence between them is computed.
-Where given, uncertainties are assessed by re-sampling the distributions and re-computing divergence estimates `n_resamples=100` times.
+Where given, uncertainties are assessed by re-sampling the distributions and re-computing divergence estimates 100 times.
 Uncertainty bands are then given as the interval containing 68% of the re-sampled estimates closest to the median.
+Timings where provided are the time taken for the computation of all 100 re-samples on a sample size of `N=1000` with `k=5`.

 This study is far from exhaustive, and timings are sensitive to implementation details.
 Please take with a pinch of salt.